UniFi vs TP-Link Omada: Which Home Network System Is Better? — professional installation

 BuildComponentsApprox.
 Cost

-The UDM-SE includes an 8-port 180W PoE switch, which the Omada build doesn't.
-Add a comparable Omada JetStream 8-port PoE switch (~$90) and the gap narrows to roughly $225.
-Either way, Omada is the lower-cost path in at every tier — access points, switches, and routers all come in cheaper than their UniFi equivalents.
+That's a real gap.
+However, the UDM-SE includes a built-in 8-port PoE switch, which the Omada build doesn't.
+Add a comparable Omada JetStream 8-port PoE switch (~$90) and the gap narrows to about $270.

-Ubiquiti UniFi U7 Pro Wi-Fi 7 Access Point
+Ubiquiti UniFi U6 Pro Wi-Fi 6 Access Point

-Ubiquiti UniFi U7 Pro Wi-Fi 7 Access Point
+Ubiquiti UniFi U6 Pro Wi-Fi 6 Access Point

 View on Amazon